HaxOrWot/F3-Shortcut-Helper/README.md

 > [!NOTE]
 > ## Download [F3Helper](https://github.com/HaxOrWot/F3-Shortcut-Helper/releases/download/minecraft/F3Helper.exe)
-> Working on it, too make it more immersive
+> Working on it, to make it more immersive